 3.169 Bar (169 East Broadway).
-In this secluded place the drinks are affordable and the atmosphere is lively.
+In this secluded place, the drinks are affordable and the atmosphere is lively.
 Located deep in Chinatown, this venue attracts a mix of people.
 It’s a dive bar with a nightclub vibe.
 Unlike most dive bars, they have an assortment of food on the menu.
 Our personal favorite is their Mac and Cheese; the definition of a guilty pleasure.
 Extra additions of pool tables and a fish tank make this spot even more fun.

 4. Home Sweet Home (131 Chrystie Street).
-This hidden gem is located underground and is perfect for wild nights and strange conversation.
+This hidden gem is located underground and is perfect for wild nights and strange conversations.
 Armed with a deceiving name, there is not anything homey about this place, unless your home is a bar on the Lower East Side.
-The bar is decorated with elegant couches, stuffed animals heads mounted on the walls and sofas, and beautiful chandeliers.
+The bar is decorated with elegant couches, stuffed animal heads mounted on the walls and sofas, and beautiful chandeliers.
 The drinks are inexpensive and they always have live music playing.

 5. The Delancey (168 Delancey Street).
 Check this place out and you will not be disappointed.
 This venue has three levels that will tickle anyone’s fancy, and each with terrific music.
 Their rooftop is legendary.
 It feels as if you are in an urban jungle.
 The main level/area is where you will find an array of live acts from DJs to live musicians depending on the night.
 Also, during the weekdays you can catch amazing burlesque shows.
-Beers start off at $6 and cocktails at $10.
+Beers start at $6 and cocktails at $10.

 This is just a start to your exploration of NYC dive bars.
 Check them out today and tell us what you think below.
 Any others you love?

-Enjoy and always remember tip your bartender.
+Enjoy and always remember to tip your bartender.